Gluten-Free Meatballs

 Recipe FAQs

-No, meatballs are not gluten-free typically because they usually contain a binder, like breadcrumbs, crackers, or soaked bread, all which contain wheat.
-This recipe is formulated to be gluten-free using gluten-free breadcrumbs.
+Traditional meatballs are not gluten-free because they contain a binder like breadcrumbs, crackers, or soaked bread, all of which contain wheat.
+This recipe uses gluten-free breadcrumbs to make them safe for those with celiac disease or gluten intolerance.

 Do I have to bake my meatballs?